phhu/aws-secrets-to-env/README.md

-This node.js script writes .env files or export commands to stdout based on values held in AWS Parameter Store and/or AWS Secrets Manager.
+This node.js script writes .env files or export commands to stdout based on values held in Amazon Web Services (AWS) Parameter Store and/or AWS Secrets Manager.
 Node applications can then be run using environment variables set by it, perhaps using package "dotenv" to retrieve from the .env file.

-* Specify ssmpath and/or secretid to retrieve from AWS Parameter Store and/or AWS Secrets Manager respectively.
+* Specify `--ssmpath` and/or `--secretid` to retrieve from AWS Parameter Store and/or AWS Secrets Manager respectively.
-* You can specify --accessKeyId=[awsAccessKeyId] and --secretAccessKey=[awsSecretAccessKey]; otherwise default AWS auth is used.
+* You can specify `--accessKeyId=[awsAccessKeyId]` and `--secretAccessKey=[awsSecretAccessKey]`; otherwise default AWS auth is used.
 * For the Parameter Store, parameters are returned by path (e.g. parameters with names starting with an arbitrary path such as "/myapp/prodconfig")

 ## SAMPLE USAGE: